chef/chef-vault/KNIFE_EXAMPLES.md

     knife vault delete passwords root

 ### show

-knife vault show VAULT ITEM [VALUES]
+knife vault show VAULT [ITEM] [VALUES]

 These are the commands that are used to decrypt a chef-vault encrypted item and show the requested values.

-* Vault - This is the name of the vault in which to store the encrypted item.
+* vault - This is the name of the vault in which to store the encrypted item.
 This is analogous to a chef data bag name
-* Item - The name of the item going in to the vault.
+* item - The name of the item going in to the vault.
 This is analogous to a chef data bag item id
-* Values - This is a comma list of values to decrypt from the vault item.
+* values - This is a comma list of values to decrypt from the vault item.
 This is analogous to a list of hash keys.

+Show the items in a vault

+    knife vault show passwords

 Show the entire root item in the passwords vault and print in JSON format.